bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/bitcoin-randd-panel.md

 Gloria: 00:14:47

 I think one thing that Andrew touched on that I kind of want to throw out there is I think consent, there's like an overly over-represented attention to consensus changes when like that's maybe historically has been major upgrades to Bitcoin, but there's so many ways to make Bitcoin better without requiring a consensus change.
-Like Peter Wille is famous for authoring many of the past soft forks, or most recent ones at least, but I often throw out the example that I would say one of the biggest scalability things that he did for Bitcoin was Ultra Prune, which is instead of looking at history using the blocks and looking at those transactions, just keep a UTXO set and that can represent your chain state in just a few gigabytes.
+Like Pieter Wuille is famous for authoring many of the past soft forks, or most recent ones at least, but I often throw out the example that I would say one of the biggest scalability things that he did for Bitcoin was Ultra Prune, which is instead of looking at history using the blocks and looking at those transactions, just keep a UTXO set and that can represent your chain state in just a few gigabytes.
 And that allows you to prune blocks and whatnot.
 And I would say that that is one of the biggest improvements but that didn't require a soft fork.
 That's in fact, I think most nodes would not, I wasn't there when it was deployed, but there would be no noticeable difference in terms of node-to-node interactions.
 Consensus changes obviously require community consensus.
 P2P protocol changes, you probably want a BIP so that people can implement that as well.
-But above, that's just the tip of the iceberg of like all of the things that you could do to make Bitcoin better without involving everyone and the miners and the users to like, you know, come together, because that's very costly.
+But above, that's just the tip of the iceberg of like all of the things that you could do to make Bitcoin better without involving everyone and the miners and the users to like, come together, because that's very costly.

 Ayush: 00:16:29